opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 - **`M`** – The maximum number of graph edges per vector.
 Higher values increase memory usage but may improve search quality.
 - **`efSearch`** – The size of the candidate queue during search.
 Larger values may improve search quality but increase search latency.
-- **`efConstruction`** – Similar to `efSearch`, but used during index construction.
+- **`efConstruction`** – Similar to `efSearch` but used during index construction.
 Higher values improve search quality but increase index build time.

 ### Finding effective configurations

 One approach to tuning these hyperparameters is **hyperparameter optimization (HPO)**, an automated technique that searches for the optimal configuration of a black-box function [5, 6].
 However, HPO can be computationally expensive while providing limited benefits [3], especially in cases where the underlying algorithm is well understood.

-An alternative is **transfer learning**, where knowledge from optimizing one dataset is applied to another.
+An alternative is **transfer learning**, where knowledge gained from optimizing one dataset is applied to another.
 This approach helps identify configurations that approximate optimal results while maintaining efficiency [3, 4].

 ### Recommended HNSW configurations